Your expert guide to spending 1 day in Málaga

 Published by Cassie on

-Malaga is one of the most popular tourist cities in all of Spain yet many people don’t realise that it has so much more to offer than bars, parting and access to the Costa del Sol.
+Malaga is one of the most popular tourist cities in all of Spain yet many people don’t realise that it has so much more to offer than bars, partying and access to the Costa del Sol.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-If you have 1 day in Malaga, most likely you’re coming in on one of the many cruise ships that dock in the port of Malaga or maybe you’re flying in/out of Malaga airport and want to spend a day in Malaga before driving away to explore the rest of Andalucía.
+If you have 1 day in Málaga, most likely you’re coming in on one of the many cruise ships that dock in the port of Málaga or maybe you’re flying in/out of Málaga airport and want to spend a day in Málaga before driving away to explore the rest of Andalucía.

-🛳 – handily, the very busy Malaga port is located within minutes of downtown Malaga so you can be off your cruise ship and into your busy day of sightseeing with relative ease
+🛳 – handily, the very busy Málaga port is located within minutes of downtown Malaga so you can be off your cruise ship and into your busy day of sightseeing with relative ease

 ✈️ – Malaga’s international airport is an easy 25 minute drive from the city centre

-🚕 – pre-book airport transfers to speed up your transfer into Malaga
+🚕 – Pre-book airport transfers to speed up your transfer into Malaga

 🏨 – should you need accommodation in Malaga there are plenty of excellent options for all budgets